Metals

 We adore working with silver as it provides the perfect, understated backdrop for our colourful gemstones.
 It’s also lovely stuff for making stand-alone pieces, like bangles, bracelets and cufflinks.

 Although it can be found in its ‘native’ form, most silver is extracted from ores through mining.
 Not very romantic, we know, but the end result is worth it.
-However most of the silver we used today is recycled and no longer mined.
+However, most of the silver we use today is recycled and no longer mined.

 Pure silver is too soft to be used for jewellery making, so it’s combined with harder metals, usually copper, to create Sterling silver.
 This durable, industry standard alloy still contains 92.5% silver, hence the official 925 standard hallmark you’ll see on jewellery made using Sterling.